 Along with the questions, documents are usually requested: everything that

 supports the allegations of the complaint.
-In a personal injury action
+In a

-involving a car, this usually includes:
+car, this usually includes:

 - Medical documents